dukeboard/dukeboard.github.io/doc/DOC.md

 ### The Kevoree Maven Plugin

 The Kevoree Maven plugin is used to extract the Component-Model from the annotations placed in your code, and store it into a Kevoree Model packed along with the compiled class files.
-Also, for teh ease of use, the Kevoree Maven plugin ambeds a Kevoree runner.
+Also, for the ease of use, the Kevoree Maven plugin embeds a Kevoree runner.
 This runner launches a Kevoree runtime using a KevScript file.
 This file is supposed to be `src/main/resources/kevs/main.kevs` in the project.
 If otherwise, you can specify the location of the KevScript file you want to use in the configuration of the plugin.
 You can also specify the name of the node you want to launch.

 ```